LOVE THE TRAILS? Help out and

 CLOSE AREAS UNDER CONSTRUCTION: Work parties should close off sections where maintenance or construction work is in progress that might pose a risk to users.

-ACCESSIBLE TO ALL: All trails should be built to be ridable by intermediate levels of rider.
-If there are any really challenging sections ensure there are easier "bypass" routes.
+ACCESSIBLE TO ALL: All trails should be built to be accessible by all level of walker or rider.
+If there are any really challenging sections on any given trail, ensure there are easier "bypass" routes.
 Ideally ensure there is a feature at the start of each trail that indicates the general level of technicality expected, so there are no surprises for users.

 DRAINAGE: All trails surfaces should be graded to slope downwards or outwards by at least 5-10 degrees to promote water run-off, avoiding flat spots that will quickly form puddles.
-At regular intervals and hollows dig in off-let channels to remove water from the trail.
+At regular intervals and at any hollows, dig in off-let channels to remove water from the trail surface.

-ARMOURING: Where ground soft the top 4-6 inches of black top soil (which turns to sludge in the wet) should be removed to get down to harder-wearing brown or grey base base/mineral soil.
-The surface should then be armoured with a layer of stone and natural rubble mixed with base soil so it can withstand tyre wear and water erosion.
+ARMOURING: Where ground soft, strip back the top 4-6 inches of black top soil (which turns to sludge in the wet) to get down to harder-wearing brown or grey base base/mineral soil.
+The surface should then be armoured with a layer of stone and natural rubble mixed with base soil so it can withstand foot and tyre wear and water erosion.

 ROUTING: If it is not possible to strengthen or bridge soft and boggy ground, the section should be re-routed onto higher, drier ground.